thomasjngo/iPhone-Photo-Exporter/README.md

 # iPhone Photo Exporter

-This Python script copies files from an iPhone (or, well, any other device that is accessible from the Windows Shell) to a destination folder on Windows.
+This Python script copies files from an iPhone (or, well, any other device that is accessible from the Windows Shell) with a file extension in the list of `ALLOWED_EXTENSIONS` to a destination folder on Windows.

 The list of files that have been copied can be logged into a metadata folder so that next time the script is run it can tell which files are new.